a20351766/udo.1.4.0/docs/source/developapps/connectionprofile.md

 **Audience**: Architects, application and smart contract developers

-A connection profile describes a set of components, including peers, orderers and certificate authorities in a Hyperledger Fabric blockchain network.
+A connection profile describes a set of components, including peers, orderers and certificate authorities in a Hyperledger UDO blockchain network.
 It also contains channel and organization information relating to these components.
 A connection profile is primarily used by an application to configure a [gateway](./gateway.html) that handles all network interactions, allowing it it